ButterCMS/buttercms-ios/README.md

 ![Screenshot](screenshot/collections.PNG)
 ![Screenshot](screenshot/pages.PNG)

-It is connected to a sample ButterCMS instance.
+The app is connected to a sample ButterCMS instance.
 It demonstrates usage of the following main object available in ButterCMS:

 * Pages
 * Blog posts